Crown Prince Meets Saudi Crown Prince In Riyadh

 Date

-AMMAN - HRH crown prince Hussein on Tuesday met with Saudi Crown Prince Mohammed bin Salman bin Abdulaziz Al Saud, the prime Minister of Saudi Arabia.
+Al Hussein bin Abdullah II on Tuesday met with Saudi Crown Prince Mohammed bin Salman bin Abdulaziz Al Saud, the prime Minister

 Discussions also addressed current developments, and the need to step up efforts to reach a ceasefire in Gaza and Lebanon.